canonical/vanilla-framework/templates/docs/patterns/links.md

 <span class="p-label--new">New</span>

-The `.p-skip-link` link is used to help keyboard users navigate quickly to the main content of a page.
+The `.p-link--skip` link is used to help keyboard users navigate quickly to the main content of a page.
 It should be the first element that can be tabbed to on any page, and should reference either the `<main>` landmark region element, or the ID of an element that contains the main content of the page.

 <div class="embedded-example"><a href="/docs/examples/patterns/links/links-skip/" class="js-example">
 View example of the back to skip link pattern